citp/privacy-policy-historical/d/de/des/desicomments.com.md

-> *The following text is extracted and transformed from the desicomments.com privacy policy that was archived on 2008-04-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080430143909id_/http%3A//www.desicomments.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the desicomments.com privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217075243id_/http%3A//www.desicomments.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy Graphics for Myspace, Hi5, Friendster
+# Privacy Policy | DesiComments.com

+### Privacy Policy

 The following Privacy Statement discloses the information gathering and dissemination practices for Desicomments.com